-- (1) 1The oral examination must last between 60 and 90 minutes in form of a colloquium in the given research (sub)discipline or as a public thesis defence.
-2The form of the examination shall be determined by the supervisor and doctoral candidate upon their agreement; in case of conflicts, it is the faculty council which shall reach a decision instead.
-3The thesis defence shall be passed not later than in the semester following the review period. - (2) 1In the colloquium, doctoral candidates are expected to present their independent work on central topics of the given (sub)discipline and to demonstrate their knowledge of the state of the art in that area.
+- (1) The oral examination must last between 60 and 90 minutes in form of a colloquium in the given research (sub)discipline or as a public thesis defence.
+With the application for the opening of the doctoral procedure according to section 5, the applicant is required to specify the desired form of examination (colloquium/disputation), on agreement with the supervisor; in case of conflicts, the Faculty Council shall decide.
+The thesis defence shall be passed not later than in the semester following the review period. - (2) 1In the colloquium, doctoral candidates are expected to present their independent work on central topics of the given (sub)discipline and to demonstrate their knowledge of the state of the art in that area.
 2The date of the thesis defence shall be determined by the chairperson of the doctoral committee; the doctoral candidate shall be informed about the date at least 14 days in advance.
 3Upon prior agreement with the supervisor, doctoral candidates shall propose two central topics, which may not be related to the given topic of the doctoral thesis, for the colloquium prior to this in a reasonable time.
-4In the thesis defence, doctoral candidates are expected to present the central results of their doctoral thesis and defend those in the discussion following it. - (3) 1The oral examination shall be conducted by the chairperson of the doctoral committee.
-2In the oral examination, at least one reviewer must participate and at least another professor representing the given (sub)discipline.
-3As a rule, only the representatives of disciplines who hold a doctorate are eligible to pose questions at the thesis defence.

-- (4) 1After the end of the colloquium/thesis defence, the doctoral committee shall decide on the acceptance and the mark of the thesis defence.
-2If this is accepted, the committee shall mark it with one of the following marks:

-- with distinction (summa cum laude)

-- excellent (magna cum laude)

-- good (cum laude)

-- sufficient (rite).
+4In the thesis defence, doctoral candidates are expected to present the central results of their doctoral thesis and defend those in the discussion following it. - (3) The oral examination shall be conducted by the chairperson of the doctoral committee.
+In the oral examination, at least one reviewer must participate and at least another professor representing the given (sub)discipline.
+As a rule, only the representatives of disciplines who hold a doctorate are eligible to pose questions at the thesis defence.
+The chairperson of the doctoral committee shall prepare minutes of the colloquium or the disputation that reveal the course of the examination and the essential questions asked in the discussion. - (4) 'After the end of the colloquium/thesis defence, the doctoral committee shall decide on the acceptance and the mark of the thesis defence.
+'If this is accepted, the committee shall mark it with one of the following marks: - with distinction (summa cum laude) - excellent (magna cum laude) - good (cum laude) - sufficient (rite).

 - (5) 1If the oral examination should be considered insufficient and thus rejected, the doctoral candidate may arrange another date of oral examination within a reasonable period in accordance with subsection 2.
 2In the colloquium, two new central topics shall be determined.
 3If the second oral examination should be rejected, too, the doctoral examination procedure is considered as failed.
-4The dean shall inform the doctoral candidate in writing accordingly.
+4The dean shall inform the doctoral candidate in writing accordingly. - (6) 1If the doctoral candidate misses the date for the oral examination without an adequate excuse, the examination is deemed to have been failed.
+2The same applies if the doctoral candidate terminates the examination without sufficient reason.